Man who allegedly shot trooper charged with attempted murder

 Robert Ransom, 20, of Chambersburg faces two counts of attempted murder of a law enforcement officer and two counts of aggravated assault among other charges.

-A State Trooper was shot during a traffic stop on Saturday morning.

-Police say on February 29 around 2:05 a.m., State Troopers initiated a traffic stop in the 1400 block of Lincoln Way East in Guilford Township after observing violations.
+Police said the altercation happened Saturday around 2:05 am when state troopers initiated a traffic stop in the 1400 block of Lincoln Way East in Guilford Township.

-During the stop, police made contact with Robert Ransom, 20, of Chambersburg.

-According to the police release, Trooper suspected Ransom of driving under the influence, and during standard field sobriety testing, an altercation occurred between Ransom and the Troopers.
+According to police, troopers suspected 20-year-old Robert Ransom of Chambersburg of driving under the influence.
+Police said, during a standard field sobriety test an altercation occurred between Ransom and the troopers.

-When police attempted to take Ransom into custody, he pulled out a handgun and shot one of the Troopers.
+When police attempted to take Ransom into custody, police said he pulled a handgun and shot one of the troopers.

-Ransom was taken into custody and the State Trooper was flown to a local hospital and is said to be in stable condition.
+The injured trooper was flown to a local hospital and is said to be in stable condition.
+Ransom is under arrest.